Quick FREE Shipping on Orders $49+*

 How Much is my Old Globe Worth

-We receive inquiries just about every day as to the value of an older globe by customers who have discovered one in their attic, at a garage sale, are collectors and antique dealers wondering how much is my old globe worth.
+We receive inquiries just about every day as to the value of an older globe by customers who have discovered one in their attic, at a garage sale, or are collectors and antique dealers wondering how much is my old globe worth.

 While we focus for the most part on the sale of current globes, here are a few things to consider about the value of an older world globe: